phihen/phihen/README.md

 ### Hi there 👋

-Currently working as a software developer
+I currently working as a software developer.
+I'm trying to learn more about machine learning.